cogini/elixir-deploy-template/README.md

 `/opt/myorg/deploy-template` and has a special `/etc/sudoers.d` config which allows it to run the `/bin/systemctl restart deploy-template` command.

+### Verify it works

-You should be able to connect to the app supervised by systemd:
+Make a request to the app supervised by systemd:

 ```shell
 curl -v http://localhost:4001/
 ```